sriemer/fix-linux-mouse/README.md

 ### On Wayland

 Wayland compositors use `libinput`.
-On openSUSE Leap 15, the `gnome-shell` processes are the ones loading it.
+In GNOME Wayland sessions, the `gnome-shell` processes are the ones loading it.
 It is the user-space driver for all input devices.